Admission to practice law: Ecuador

 Ecuador requires a law degree from a university in Ecuador recognized by the Secretary of Higher Education, Science, Technology and Innovation.
 Candidates must then complete a Pre-Professional Practice Program in a given public institution, totalling at least 500 hours of study.
 They must then register with the Lawyers' Forum of the Judicial Council.
+There is no bar exam in Ecuador.

 Guatemala

 To be admitted as a lawyer in Guatemala, it is necessary to hold a certificate of competence issued by the Supreme Court of Justice, which is available to those who are Guatemalan nationals and have obtained a law degree from a recognized university.
 Those practicing law must also register with the College of Attorneys and Notaries.
+There is no bar exam in Guatemala.

 Mexico

 Lawyers in Mexico are required to complete a law degree (Licenciado en Derecho, a five-year program), and obtain a practice certificate (cedula professional) from the Bureau of Professions of the Ministry of Education (Dirección General de Profesiones), which officially certifies the license by virtue of the law degree.
+There is no bar exam in Mexico.